UAlbertaALTLab/crk-db/README.md

     You can also import individual data sources by running the import scripts as modules.
 Each import script is located in `/lib/import/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.

     Entries from individual sources are **not** imported as main entries in the ALTLab database.
 Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

+    Each import step prints a table to the console, showing how many entries from the original data source were unmatched.

+    When importing the Maskwacîs database, you can add an `-r` or `--report` flag to output a list of unmatched entries to a file.
+The flag takes the file path as its argument.

 6. Aggregate the data from the individual data sources: `node bin/aggregate.js <inputPath> <outputPath>` (the output path can be the same as the input path; this will overwrite the original).